 You can check out our 'Video Library' here, or our You Tube channel for even more messages.

 Carys fulfils the role of treasurer and keeps the board up to date with the financial situation of the church.
-Carys is also part of our pastoral care team.
+Carys is also part of our pastoral care team and leads the Worship during Sunday services.

 Adam leads in the area of music, working with our musicians and singers, and convenes many of our worship services.